 (6) A copy of a balance sheet and a statement or report of income and expenses for the organization's immediately preceding fiscal year or a financial statement reporting information showing the kind and amount of funds raised during the preceding fiscal year, the costs and expenses incidental to the fundraising and showing how the funds were disbursed or allocated for the same fiscal year: Provided, That in addition to the financial documents required by this subdivision:

-(B) Charitable organizations raising more than $100,000 per year but less than $200,001 per year in contributions, excluding grants from governmental agencies or private foundations, shall submit a statement of financial review by an independent certified public accountant.
-Organizations are required to report the amount of money received in the state and the amount spent in the state for charitable purposes;
+(B) Charitable organizations raising more than $200,000 per year, but less than $500,000 per year in contributions, excluding grants from governmental agencies or private foundations, shall submit a statement of financial review by an independent certified public accountant;

 (8) Whether the organization intends to solicit contributions, donations or grants from the public directly or have other solicitation done on its behalf by others;